-Overview of VBA Log Function:
+VBA Log Function

-VBA Log function is categorized as Math(Mathematical) & Trig function.
-This is a built-in Excel VBA Function.
-This function returns the natural logarithm of a specified number.
 We can use this function in Excel and VBA.
 This function we use in either procedure or function any number of times in a Excel VBA editor window.
-Let us learn what is the syntax and parameters of the Log function, where we can use this Log Function and real-time examples in Excel VBA.
+Let us learn what is the syntax and parameters of the Log function.
+Let us see where we can use this Log Function and real-time examples in Excel VBA.

 Syntax of VBA Log Function